qmacro/qmacro.github.io/_posts/2020-04-05-initial-pi-configuration-via-ansible.markdown

 Notice that the `-o StrictHostKeyChecking=no` did what we wanted it to do, as we can see the following message for each host in the output: "Warning: Permanently added '192.168.86.nn' (ECDSA) to the list of known hosts".

-So we've got ssh to not refuse to connect because it doesn't initially recognise the hosts, but now we're getting a "Permission denied" issue.
+So we've got ssh to not refuse to connect because it doesn't initially recognise the hosts, but now we're getting a "permission denied" issue.

 **Uploading the ssh key**

-Of course, we're getting a permission denied issue because the remote Pis don't have the public key of the user of my current host (i.e. `~/.ssh/id_rsa.pub`) for public key based authentication, and we haven't supplied a password either (which for each of the freshly booted Pis, is 'raspberry' for the 'pi' user).
+Of course, we're getting a "permission denied" issue because the remote Pis don't have the public key of the user of my current host (i.e. `~/.ssh/id_rsa.pub`) for public key based authentication, and we haven't supplied a password either (which for each of the freshly booted Pis, is 'raspberry' for the 'pi' user).

 A passwordless based remote access flow is ideal, so this is something we should address now.
-We need somehow to get my public key across to each of the Pis, in the right place (if you've used public key based `ssh` access before, and if not, why not?) i.e. in the remote user's `~/.ssh/authorized_keys` file.
+We need somehow to get my public key across to each of the Pis, in the right place i.e. in the remote user's `~/.ssh/authorized_keys` file.
+(If you've used public key based `ssh` access before, why not?)

 There's a specific Ansible module for this - the [`authorized_key` module](https://docs.ansible.com/ansible/latest/modules/authorized_key_module.html), and we can use it in a short playbook like this, which we'll call `set_ssh_key.yml`: